Day 1 - January 23, 2016 – From 114 meters

 Today’s route was from Tonglu to Kalipokhri, via Gairibas and Kaiyakatta, through the Singalila National Park.
 Since we were stationed at Tonglu we had planned to start early and reach Tumling, meet our fellow trekkers and start our journey for the day together.

-It was a long, but an easy trek today.
+It was a long, but easy trek today.
 After the quick briefing about the route, we started our day.
-Our guide worked out our permits to enter the Singalila National Park and then we started to swirl up through the forest and clearing meadows.
+Our guide worked out our permits to enter the Singalila National Park and then we started to swirl up through the forest and clear meadows.
 It was a continuous climb following the border stones through the rhododendron forest.
 Our eyes were looking out to sight the 'very shy' Red Pandas throughout the journey.
 Sadly, we couldn’t spot any.

 On this trail today, we understand one thing - Mother Earth does not understand Borders